drossDS/Forecasting_Carbon_Emissions/README.md

 - Autoregressive Moving Average (ARMA) Models
 - Autoregressive Integrating Moving Average (ARIMA) Models

-Each of these four models were trained against all four datasets above creating a combination of 16 model-dataset combinations.
-Additionally, the p and q hyperparameters present in each of these model combinations were swept through the values 0 through 12 with p and q being equal in all cases to limit computation time by limiting total hyperparameter combinations to just 13.
-Thus, each of the 16 model-dataset combinations was run with hyperparameters p and q set equal through the values 0 - 12 for a grand total of 208 individual model-dataset-hyperparameter combinations.
-Each combination was fit to the input training datasets, and their predictions were compared against the actual emissions from the training data time period (1990 onward), and Root Mean Square Error (RMSE) values were calculated for each model, and are shown in the dropdown below.
+Each of these four models were trained against all four datasets above, creating a combination of 16 model-dataset combinations.
+Additionally, the *p* and *q* hyperparameters present in each of these model combinations were swept through the values 0 through 12 with *p* and *q* being equal in all cases to limit computation time by limiting total hyperparameter combinations to just 13.
+Thus, each of the 16 model-dataset combinations was run with hyperparameters *p* and *q* set equal through the values 0 - 12 for a grand total of 208 individual model-dataset-hyperparameter combinations.
+Each combination was fit to the input training datasets, and their predictions were compared against the actual emissions from the training data time period (1990 onward).
+Root Mean Square Error (RMSE) values were then calculated for each model and are shown below.

+****** ******8Neeed the DIAGRAM HERE ***********

 From error outputs, two important conclusions can be drawn:
-- Both shifted datasets produced much higher-error predictions, and thus the non-stationary datasets were providing much better predictions
+- Both shifted datasets produced much higher-error predictions, and the non-stationary datasets were providing much better predictions
-- The model with the lowest error was an ARIMA model accepting the log-transformed data ("Log Data") with p = q = 10
+- The model with the lowest error was an ARIMA model accepting the log-transformed data ("Log Data") with *p* = *q* = 10

 ### Fitting and Optimizing Seasonal Models
 Using the auto_arima function from pmdarima, Seasonal ARIMA (SARIMA) models were created and optimized within the function, and the best performing model was output (as evaluated against AIC values).
-From the above conclusion around stationarity data, auto_arima was only run with the raw and log-transformed datasets.
-Within this function, the starting and maximum hyperparameter values can be selected and the model will run with each hyperparameter combination within the starting to maximum ranges.
-After some trail-and-error, it was determined that non-seasonal hyperparameters p and q would be run between the values 0 and 4 as ranges larger than this were prohibitively time-intensive.
+From the above conclusion regarding stationarity data, auto_arima was only run with the raw and log-transformed datasets.
+Within this function, the starting and maximum hyperparameter values were selected to limit the number of hyperparameter combinations evaluated by the optimizer.
+After some trial-and-error, it was determined that non-seasonal hyperparameters *p* and *q* would be run between the values 0 and 4 as ranges larger than this were prohibitively time-intensive.
 The best model parameters for each dataset were then output and the RMSE values of their predictions against the training data were calculated in the same fashion as the non-seasonal models.
 In an attempt to create an even more accurate model, a final model was then specified combining the parameters from the best seasonal and non-seasonal models.
-The RMSE values and parameters for all 4 models are shown in the table below with all non-seasonal (p, d, q) and seasonal (P, D, Q, M) hyperparameters listed:
+The RMSE values and parameters for all four models are shown in the table below with all non-seasonal (*p*, *d*, *q*) and all seasonal (*P*, *D*, *Q*, *M*) hyperparameters listed:

 | Model Name | Type | Input Dataset | *p* | *d* | *q* | *P* | *D* | *Q* | *M* | RMSE |
 | ---------- | ---- | ------------- | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-:  |